15 Unhealthiest Costco Foods

 Gabila's Potato Knishes

-The Jewish classic will take a serious toll on your waistline.
+This Jewish classic will take a serious toll on your waistline.
 One knish packs in about a fifth of your day's worth of sodium and barely any fiber to justify that carb count.
-Plus, will just one knish really satisfy your craving?
+Plus, will just one knish satisfy your craving?
 You're bound to go back in for seconds and double snacktime's sodium intake.

 Kirkland Signature Chicken Bakes